Venezuela's vice president says he's target of assassination plot

 Chavez named Maduro as his preferred successor before he went to Cuba in early December for surgery, his fourth operation in 18 months for an undisclosed form of cancer in his pelvis that was first diagnosed in mid-2011.

 Officials say he is in "good spirits" but no date has been set for his return home.
-Maduro said he and the Energy Minister Rafael Ramirez would travel to Havana on Wednesday to see Chavez.
+Maduro said he and the energy minister would travel to Havana on Wednesday to see Chavez.

 "NONSENSE"